okcashpro/okcash/packages/plugin-0g/readme.md

 # @okcashpro/plugin-0g

-A plugin for storing data using the 0G protocol within the AI16Z ecosystem.
+A plugin for storing data using the 0G protocol within the OK ecosystem.

 ## Description